Amitk249/Churn-Prediction-Model/README.md

 ## Project Overview

-This project aims to analyze IBM sales data to identify areas with the highest sales churn and to determine which services are most prone to churn and impact sales.
+Analyzing IBM sales data to identify areas with the highest sales churn and to determine which services are most prone to churn and impact sales.
 By implementing a machine learning model, we aim to provide insights and predictions to help mitigate churn and improve sales strategies.

 ## Key Features